-The currency in Morocco is the Moroccan Dirham (MAD), which is made up of 100 Centimes.
-The most important thing you need to know is that the Dirham is non-convertible, which means you can’t bring it into or out of Morocco.
-So make sure you don’t have any cash left over when you’re travelling back.
+The currency in Morocco is the Moroccan dirham (MAD), which is made up of 100 centimes.
+But if you’ve gone online to try to convert your British pounds to Moroccan dirham, you won’t have got far.
+That’s because the dirham is non-convertible, which means you can’t bring it in or out of Morocco.

-There’s no limit on the amount of foreign cash you can bring into the country with you.
+There’s no limit on the amount of foreign cash you can bring into Morocco with you.
+You’ll be able to exchange British pounds here no problem, as well as Euros.
 But please bear in mind that you won’t be able to exchange Scottish or Northern Irish bank notes.
-It’s also difficult to exchange travellers’ cheques here.
+It can also be difficult to exchange travellers’ cheques here.

 How do I get Moroccan currency?

-You can exchange your money at the airport, but you’re more likely to get a better rate in town, either at hotels or the Bureau de Change, you should look for a rate of around 12.5 dirhams to £1.
+You can exchange your money at the airport, but you’re more likely to get a better rate in town, either at hotels or the Bureau de Change.
 Remember to keep hold of your receipt, as you may need to convert your dirhams back when you leave the country.
-Alternatively, you could withdraw your Moroccan currency directly from ATM machines.
-Credit cards are accepted in bigger towns and cities, but you may have to pay a surcharge to use them.

 What is the Thomas Cook Cash Passport?